agateau/yokadi/README.markdown

 Yokadi has been brought to you by:

-- Aurélien Gâteau <aurelien.gateau@free.fr>: Developer, funder
+- Aurélien Gâteau <aurelien.gateau@free.fr>: Developer, founder
 - Sébastien Renard <sebastien.renard@digitalfox.org>: Developer

 Other people contributed to Yokadi: